top of page

 About my work

-Working primarily with sculpture, drawing, text, and improvised systems, I use every-day, leftover, and repurposed materials to examine the gap between lived experience and the ordered structures—linguistic, economic, technological—used to describe it.
-In my practice thinking happens through making.
-Knowledge is formed (and questioned) in collaboration with materials and processes, rather than imposed upon them.
+Elke Finkenauer works primarily with sculpture, drawing, text, and improvised systems, using every-day, leftover, and repurposed materials to examine the gap between lived experience and the ordered structures—linguistic, economic, technological—used to describe it.
+In her practice thinking happens through making; knowledge is formed (and questioned) in collaboration with materials and methods.
+Through slow, structured processes that embrace error and uncertainty she challenges notions of optimisation and success, proposing instead reflective, embodied ways of learning.

 Projects such as Fragments of a Method and Process Notes adopt rule-based, durational approaches that deliberately resist efficiency, accuracy, and resolution.
 By creating an analogue dataset – a blind drawing of each thing in my studio – or making improvised sculptures from randomised material groupings, I foreground mistakes and partial understandings as generative modes of knowledge.